gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 (OHC, pg.
 11)

 In other words, in the ocean of human experience, there are a vast number of places one might "stop and fish."
+The importance of this image to Oakeshott is illustrated by his deployment of a similar image some 15 or so years before he wrote *On Human Conduct*.
+In "Political Philosophy," an essay unpublished during his life, he offered the metaphor of the theorist climbing a tower with many windows looking out on experience, offering views of "what was before invisible" (1993: 143).

 In fact, it is Oakeshott's concept of philosophy as "experience without reservation or arrest" (1933: 4) that allows him the freedom to repeatedly explore new arrests in experience: all such arrests are always abstract and so partial and defective.
 Someone who mistakenly thought that such an arrest could be made without defect or